whole-cell-tutors/meeting-report/README.md

-This repository contains the source files for the meeting report.

-For purposes of collaborative editing, a server located at Caltech automatically runs latex after every commit to this repository, and publishes the result at the following location:
+For purposes of collaborative editing, a server located at Caltech automatically runs LaTeX after every commit to this repository, and publishes the resulting PDF at the following location:

   http://whole-cell-tutors.github.io/meeting-report/

-There is a delay of roughly 10&ndash;15 seconds between the time a commit is received by GitHub and the time the document is refreshed.
-This preview is useful if you want to edit files online (see below).
+You can keep a browser window open on this page, and when a new version is generated, the top of the page will turn red to notify you.
+Click on the "reload" button to refresh the PDF.
+Note that there is a delay of roughly 10&ndash;15 seconds between the time a commit is received by GitHub and the time the document is refreshed.

+The preview at the location above is useful if you want to edit files online (see below).
 If you prefer to clone the repository and edit the document on your local computer in your favorite editor, you do not need to watch the auto-generated preview, since you can use your normal previewing tools and see the same results (and faster).

-## Important tips
+## Notification of changes

 If you are editing in your local editor, you will want to be notified when changes have been committed to the master repository.
 In order to notify people when changes have been made, we have set up a mailing list which receives every commit message to the respository.
 You can subscribe yourself to this mailing list here: